 Spyware is software that is unknowingly installed on a computer to collect information about a user's web-surfing habits.
 Some spyware is relatively harmless, designed to generate data about shopping, viewing or other habits without revealing the identities of individual users.
 Malicious spyware, however, may be used to capture web browsers in order to change their home pages, receive waves of pop-up ads or ignore user navigation commands.

-Botnets are a large number of “zombie” computers that are infected by a Trojan horse and commanded by an attacker.
+Botnets are a large number of “zombie” computers that are infected by a virus or malware and commanded by an attacker.
 Botnets can be used to launch spam email campaigns, viruses or DDoS (distributed denial of service) attacks on web sites for either amusement or extortion purposes.
 A zombie computer is a compromised computer connected with the Internet that is used under remote direction.
 Typically, the owners of these zombie computers are not aware that their system is being used for this type of activity.

 This is a hidden program that captures and records every computer key stoke entered by a user.
 Once the keystrokes are logged, they are tucked away in the computer for retrieval at a later date, or sometimes the information is transported directly to the intruder.
 This is highly useful to an intruder because it will help them find passwords and other useful information that will enable them to attack and compromise a system.